nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 | **delete-food**     | `delete-food`                                                  | `delete-food 1`                    |
 | **list-food**       | `list-food`                                                    | `list-food`                        |
 | **list-intake**     | `list-intake`                                                  | `list-intake`                      |

+## FAQ

+**Q**:
+I was an 18-year-old male up until yesterday and have been using FitTrackCLI to track my results over the past few months.
+Now that I’ve just turned 19, if I re-enter the program with my updated age and attempt to edit past sessions created when I was 18, will my points still be calculated correctly?

+- Each session you create is linked to your age and gender at the time of creation.
+If you edit past session data that was created when you were 18 years old and male, the points will be calculated based on that age and gender.
+  Therefore, editing past session data from when you were younger will reflect calculations based on your age at that time.
+- Now that you are 19, any new session will have points calculated based on your current age of 19 and male.